 WRITING AS AN EMPATH

-The telltale sign of an empath is feeling and absorbing other people’s emotions and, or, physical symptoms because of their high sensitivities.
-These people filter the world through their intuition and have a difficult time intellectualizing their feelings.
+The telltale sign of an empath is feeling and absorbing other people’s emotions and/or physical symptoms because of their high sensitivities.
+These people filter the world through their intuition and have difficulty intellectualizing their feelings.

-When overwhelmed with the impact of stressful emotions, empaths may experience panic attacks, depression, chronic fatigue or exhibit other physical symptoms.
+When feeling overwhelmed by stressful emotions, empaths may experience panic attacks, depression, chronic fatigue, or exhibit other physical symptoms.

 What has manifested the most with absorbing the emotions of others, especially with the combination of sound sensitivity, is the heavy, inescapable fatigue that covers me.